 The CEG and the Forum have received technical support from senior officers of the Councils, through a Project Executive Group.
 A Strategic Partners Forum of private sector and other organisations has also been involved with the development of the WRS.

-The WRS is an economic growth strategy, focussing on making Wellington an internationally competitive region.
+Direct interactions with private sector, central government, and other interests have also informed the process The WRS is an economic growth strategy, focussing on making Wellington an internationally competitive region.
+The emphasis is on sustainable prosperity and quality of life.